imagej/imagej.github.io/_pages/plugins/trackmate/detectors/trackmate-cellpose.md

 ## Detect and track cells in 3D from membrane staining

 This tutorial guides you through the detection and tracking of cells in 3D using Cellpose (version 2.0) and TrackMate (version 8).
+The dataset used in this tutorial was shared with us by Paul Palmquist-Gomes in Sigolène Meilhac's team (Institut Imagine/Institut Pasteur).
+The movie contains 14 time frames, 86 z planes and is of 1024*1024 pixels.
+Around 600 cells (spots) were detected at each time frame.

 ### Set Cellpose parameters for detection